 Ease of Use

 Interfaces should get out of the way.
 Look for receivers that connect fast, pair with your software stack, and let your crew get to work without a 30-page manual.
 Some crews train in-house, and some don’t.
 Your gear should flex either way.
+Field crews with high turnover benefit most from intuitive, touchscreen-friendly workflows and a clear system

 Battery Life and Power Management